joseph-code-EDA/sprint-3/personal-site-design.md

 This particular sprint focuses on experiential learning, working collaboratively & communication rather than a perfect website.<br>
 **Simple grid frameworks** will be used to maintain the theme of simplicity.<br>
-Included considerations for improved performance are:
+Included considerations for improved performance are:<br>
-1.Limited images (1-2 only)
+1. Limited images (1-2 only)
-2.Limited type fonts (1-2 maximum)
+2. Limited type fonts (1-2) maximum
-3.Minimal navigation options
+3. Minimal navigation options
 <br>